hemisphera/Zuljeah/README.md

 ## Configuration
 - Set up REAPER: Go to **Preferences** > **Control/OSC/web** and add "Web browser interface" as control surface
-- Make note of the port that you assign.
-The default port is usually 8080.
+- Make note of the access URI that you assign.
+The URI is usually http://localhost:8080.
-- Should you choose a different port than 8080, you need to set that same port in `appsettings.json` on Zuljeah
+- Should you choose a different port than 8080, you need to set that same port in `appsettings.json` (property `ReaperUri`) on Zuljeah

 ## Usage